You may have noticed our new logo. Click here to learn more about its story.

 Clear Line of Sight™

-In keeping with THF's philosophy to Start with the Future and Work Back,™ the company develops its Clear Line of Sight™ methodology, which enables clients to plan and execute heritage management programs more effectively.
+In keeping with THF’s philosophy, Start with the Future and Work Back™, we develop our Clear Line of Sight™ methodology, which enables clients to plan and execute heritage management programs more effectively.

 LuminARC™

-THF unveils LuminARC,™ a cloud-based digital archival application developed by the archival services team and web developers.
-LuminARC™ offers intuitive search and preview functions, adaptable graphic design, multi-layer security features and intuitive archiving functions.
+THF unveils LuminARC™, a cloud-based digital archival application developed by the archival services team and web developers.

 The Idea Engine

-The Idea Engine is established in downtown Washington, D.C., a creative think tank focused on innovations in heritage management.
+The Idea Engine, a creative think tank focused on innovations in heritage management, is established in downtown Washington, D.C.

 StoryARC™

-THF launches StoryARC,™ a unique methodology that uses classical storytelling techniques to help clients interpret their history.
+THF debuts StoryARC™, a unique methodology that uses classical storytelling techniques to help clients interpret their history.

 First Social Media Campaign

-THF launches its first large-scale social media program for Adobe Photoshop.
-"Behind the Splash Screen" offers a candid look at the people who built Photoshop.
+THF launches our first large-scale social media program for Adobe Photoshop.
+“Behind the Splash Screen” offers a candid look at the people who built Photoshop.

 Back in D.C.

-The History Factory Washington moves to 1200 New Hampshire Ave.
-NW, Washington, D.C.
+The History Factory moves our creative staff back to Washington, D.C.

 New Brand Identity